JonathanPierce/Algae/README.md

 - students - an array of all student ids
 - assignments - the array of assignment that this processor should check
 - args - args to the preprocessor/processor/postprocessor (passed in from config)
-- helpers - a set of handy helper functions (see implimention in helpers/runner.py)
+- helpers - a set of handy helper functions over the corpus (see implimention in helpers/corpus.py)

 Processors should return True on success and False on failure.